Feed Your Mind Lunch Series

 - What do Guns & Roses have in common?
 Professor Hernandez-Saborit shared her research on how the development of the fresh-cut flower industry in Colombia affected different forms of violence in the country, and how creating job opportunities for females might prove to be an effective, anti-violence program.

-- Professor Lori Beaman (Development Economics) in partnership with the Global Poverty Research Lab, January 16, 2020
+- Professor Lori Beaman in partnership with the Global Poverty Research Lab

 - Professor Beaman discussed her research which is currently in the field in India.
 The research team is seeking to understand whether soft skills training will improve young women’s ability to transition from school to the labor market.
 Professor Beaman shared that it was a great experience – and she ended up meeting a student who she subsequently hired for summer research work!

-- Professor Mar Reguant, "Real-Time Pricing in the Spanish Electricity Market," November 22, 2019
+- "Real-Time Pricing in the Spanish Electricity Market" with Professor Mar Reguant

 - Professor Reguant very much enjoyed sharing her research about electricity demand with students, hoping to spark their interest in the important challenges we are facing in energy markets.
 A student who attended the lunch will work with Professor Reguant this summer on a research project.